AREEBAISHTIAQ/windows_TOP.md/linux_text_editor.md

 For Sublime Text: sudo snap install sublime-text or `sudo snap install sublime-text --classic` if that fails.

 However, We like to use **Visual Studio Code** because of it's great balance of ease-of-use, compatibility and performance.
-+ To install vscode, run `sodu snap install vscode` or `sudo snap install vscode --classic` if that fails.
++ To install vscode, click this [link](https://code.visualstudio.com/download) and select the debian, ubuntu( .deb ) file.
-+ If you wanted to know more about VSCode, Click [here](https://code.visualstudio.com/docs)
++ If you wanted to know more about VSCode, Click [here](https://code.visualstudio.com/docs).

 ### Note:
-+ If you don't have snap, click this [link](https://code.visualstudio.com/download) and select the debian, ubuntu(`.deb`) file or add the ppa.
 + If you're using any other linux distro, that is totally fine.
 You can use your distro's package manager and easily install any of these text editors.